 Now the Shepherd we had met made so much more sense to me, even though it may just be a figment of my own imagination.

-Next morning after a quick breakfast, it was time to leave Chandratal Lake and the valleys of Spiti.
+The next morning after a quick breakfast, it was time to leave the mesmerizing place and the valleys of Spiti.
 And take the route of Rohtang Pass to reunite with the world we came from two weeks ago at Manali.
 Chandratal Lake gave me those magical moments that are etched on my soul.
-And the night sky gave me the visual that I still feel is straight out of the dreams.
+And the night sky gave me the visual that I still feel is straight out of my dreams.

-Recommend you to read following Places to visit in Himachal Pradesh on my travel blog.
+Recommend you to read the following Places to visit in Himachal Pradesh on my travel blog.